Nature of Iran’s Ballistic Missile Program

-They additionally magnify the threat to US personnel and energy interests in Iraq, which the militias have previously targeted with less sophisticated rockets.
+The transfer of ballistic missiles to Iraqi proxy militias additionally magnifies the threat to US personnel and energy interests in Iraq, which the militias have previously targeted with less sophisticated rockets.
 Additionally, they create an added layer of confusion and plausible deniability of the origin of potential ballistic missile strikes against Iranian adversaries in the region, which can undermine efforts to legitimize retaliatory strikes.
 The proliferation of potential launch sites can also overwhelm the missile defense systems of the U.S. and its allies, particularly during a wartime scenario in which missiles could be incoming from Yemen, Iraq, and Iran all at once.

 According to the Heritage Foundation, Israel is most at risk from an Iranian attack.
 Iran’s GPS-guided missiles “can degrade the [Israeli military’s] ground capabilities…can paralyze Israel’s war economy, and inflict massive casualties.”
 Iranian state TV has gone so far as running a documentary showing Iran’s drones and missiles bombing multiple targets in Israel as well as the USS Abraham Lincoln “in a hypothetical retaliation for an Israeli or American strike on Iran.”